An arrhythmia is an abnormal heart rhythm that can cause problems with the contractions of your heart chambers.

 Sick Sinus Syndrome

 Sick sinus syndrome is a type of abnormal heartbeat, or arrhythmia.
-If you have this condition, you may have episodes when your heart beats very slowly, stops beating for a short while, or beats very rapidly.
+If you have sick sinus, you may have episodes when your heart beats very slowly, stops beating for a short while, or beats very rapidly.
+Sick sinus syndrome is not just one disease, but a collection of arrhythmias.

-Ventricular fibrillation (V-fib) is a type of arrhythmia, or irregular heartbeat, that affects your heart’s ventricles.
+Ventricular fibrillation is a type of arrhythmia, or irregular heartbeat, that affects your heart’s ventricles.

 Ventricular tachycardia is a rapid heart rate that begins in your heart’s lower chambers, or ventricles.
 Experts describe it as three or more heartbeats in a row, at a rate of more than 120 beats a minute.